 Because choosing a hosting company and registering your domain is only the beginning, I’ve also put together a FREE 7-day email course on “How to Start a Money Making Blog”.
 This course will walk you through other important aspects of starting a profitable and thriving blog and how to monetize it.

-AFFILIATE MARKETING 101
+AFFILIATE MARKETING FOR BEGINNERS

 What is affiliate marketing?